George McPhee: Washington Capitals

 When McPhee joined the Washington Capitals in 1997, the team was looking to turn around its long storied history of being a top regular season performer that disappointed in the playoffs.
 His tenure began well as he engineered the club's first trip to the Stanley Cup Finals appearance in his first season, which the Capitals lost to the Detroit Red Wings.
-The team played well under the general management of McPhee, winning seven Southeast Division championships (1999–2000, 2000–01, 2007–08, 2008–09, 2009–10, 2010–11 and 2012–13), eight 40-or-more win seasons (1997–98, 1999–2000, 2000–01, 2007–08, 2008–09, 2009–10, 2010–11, and 2011–12) and a franchise-record 121-point season (2009–10).
+The team played well under the general management of McPhee, winning seven Southeast Division championships (2000, 2001, 2008, 2009, 2010, 2011 and 2013), eight 40-or-more win seasons (1998, 2000, 2001, 2008, 2009, 2010, 2011, and 2012) and a franchise-record 121-point season (2010).

 On September 25, 1999, McPhee, angry at what he perceived to be dirty play by the Chicago Blackhawks, punched then Blackhawks head coach Lorne Molleken outside the Chicago locker room after their teams' exhibition game.
 Molleken sustained injuries to his head and in response, Blackhawks players and team aides jumped McPhee, leaving him with a torn suit.
 On October 1, 1999, NHL commissioner Gary Bettman suspended McPhee for one month without pay and fined him $20,000.

 Throughout the 2003–04 season, McPhee and Capitals owner Ted Leonsis opted to dump salary on the Capitals' roster and focus on youth.
 In a "fire sale", the Capitals traded Sergei Gonchar, Jaromír Jágr, Peter Bondra, Michael Nylander, Mike Grier, Robert Lang and captain Steve Konowalchuk that season.
-McPhee began rebuilding the team by selecting Russian phenom Alexander Ovechkin with the first overall pick in the 2004 NHL Entry Draft; Ovechkin would live with McPhee's family as a rookie during the 2005–06 season.
+McPhee began rebuilding the team by selecting Alexander Ovechkin with the first overall pick in the 2004 NHL entry draft; Ovechkin would live with McPhee's family as a rookie during the 2005–06 season.

 The 2007–08 season would prove hopeful for McPhee, as the Capitals appeared poised to turn the corner in their development.
-However, after the Capitals began the season with a 6–14–1 record, McPhee fired head coach Hanlon on November 22 and replaced him with Bruce Boudreau, the head coach of the Capitals' American Hockey League (AHL) affiliate, the Hershey Bears.
+However, after the Capitals began the season with a 6–14–1 record, McPhee fired head coach Glen Hanlon on November 22, 2007, and replaced him with Bruce Boudreau, the head coach of the Capitals' American Hockey League (AHL) affiliate, the Hershey Bears.
 McPhee's change worked and the 2007–08 season would end with an unprecedented comeback and an unexpected Southeast Division championship.
 McPhee's trade deadline acquisitions of veterans Sergei Fedorov, Matt Cooke and Cristobal Huet all played large roles in leading the Capitals to their third Southeast Division title.

 In 2013, McPhee traded Swedish winger Filip Forsberg to the Nashville Predators in exchange for Martin Erat and Michael Latta.
-Forsberg was the Capitals' first-round pick in the 2012 NHL Entry Draft, selected 11th overall.
+Forsberg was the Capitals' first-round pick in the 2012 NHL entry draft, selected 11th overall.

 In 2014, McPhee's tenure in Washington ended when the Capitals declined to renew his contract.
 He was succeeded by Brian MacLellan, a childhood friend and teammate from Guelph, Ontario, and a college teammate at Bowling Green.